 - 6. Investigation Process: The University investigates allegations of sex/gender-based harassment, discrimination, and/or Sexual Misconduct to determine whether the preponderance of the evidence indicates a Policy violation occurred.
 The preponderance of the evidence corresponds to an amount of evidence indicating a Policy violation is more than 50% likely.
 In such Investigations, legal terms like "guilt, "innocence" and "burdens of proof" are not applicable, but the University never assumes a Responding Party is in violation of University Policy.
 Investigations are conducted to take into account the totality of all evidence available, from all relevant sources. - 7.
-A. Student Sanctions: Factors considered in sanctioning are defined in the Code of Student Conduct and other applicable Policies and Procedures.
+Student Sanctions: Factors considered in sanctioning are defined in the Code of Student Conduct and other applicable Policies and Procedures.
 The University imposes sanctions consistent with the Code of Student Conduct.

-See https://www.towson.edu/studentaffairs/policies/conduct.html.
 With respect to Student Responding Parties, the Director of OSCCE, in accordance with the provisions of the Code of Student Conduct, is responsible for imposing disciplinary action.
 Failure to comply with sanctions may result in further disciplinary action.

-- B. Staff Sanctions: With respect to Staff Responding Parties, any disciplinary action or corrective measures will be imposed by the appropriate supervisor, in consultation with the Office of Human Resources, OIIE, and other relevant administrators, as needed.
+Staff Sanctions: With respect to Staff Responding Parties, any disciplinary action or corrective measures will be imposed by the appropriate supervisor, in consultation with the Office of Human Resources, OIIE, and other relevant administrators, as needed.
 This may include the following:

 - Verbal reminders;

-- Mandatory training;
+- Mandatory training:

-- Written reminders;
+- Written reminders:

-- Reassignment of duties;
+- Reassignment of duties:

 - Unit transfers; Letter of reprimand;

-- Suspension without pay;
+- Suspension without pay:

 - Suspension pending charges of removal; and/or 17

 - Termination.